 Trend: The past 8 years reflect a long-term pattern for law enforcement in Chico.
-The City population continues to grow consistent over the past 5 years, however, the with an increasing number of calls for service, while simultaneously there is a reduction in the ratio of sworn officers per 1,000 population and the ability to take reports.
+The City population continues to grow with an increasing number of calls for service, while simultaneously there is a reduction in the ratio of sworn officers per 1,000 population and the ability to take reports.
 The most favorable trend indicated is a continued decrease in more serious Part 1 crimes (e.g., homicide, rape, robbery).

-Indicator B: Fire Department engine call to at scene response time.
+Indicator B: Fire Department engine call to at scene response time at the 90th percentile.